ga-wdi-lessons/react-continued/readme.md

 > **HINT:** Start small.
 Just focus on getting the UI, then worry about wiring up the button so you are logging the search term.

 <details>
-  <summary> What method do we need to define in order for our component's state to be set when it is first rendered?</summary>
+  <summary><strong>Q: What method do we need to define in order for our component's state to be set when it is first rendered?</strong></summary>

   ```js
   constructor(props){